clasher3531/JavaScript-PolyFills/README.md

-# JavaScript-Practice
+# JavaScript-PolyFills
-This repository for javascript practice
+This repository is giving you the solution for the polyFills which is asked in interview